How To Automate Crawl Reports In Looker Studio

 Adding Data from API Connectors

-The Spider is capable of connecting to various API’s to integrate data from external sources – many of which can also be added to any Data Studio Reports.
+The Spider is capable of connecting to various API’s to integrate data from external sources – many of which can also be added to any Looker Studio Reports.

 For instance, the latest URL Inspection API can be integrated to report the number of URLs indexed within Google or the number of indexable URLs that are not being indexed by Google: